unix/func/docs/command.md

 }
 ```

-This allows you to use the option that `--help` is added based on the command `test`.
-Refer to the chapter of [Obtaining Parameters] (/params.md) for how to obtain the values of options.
+Refer to the chapter of [Parameters](/params.md) for how to get the values of options.

 ## Create Main Command